dswann101164/azure-noob-blog/posts/2025-11-25-azure-openai-pricing-real-costs.md

 **What went wrong?** Everything Microsoft doesn't tell you about.

 ## What hidden costs does Azure OpenAI pricing not show upfront?

+> **The Ownership Gap (Why you will go over budget)**
+>
+> You can calculate token costs all day `(technical problem)`, but if no one signs off on the budget `(governance problem)`, you're just monitoring a cash fire.
+This is the **Implementation Gap**.
+>
+> Most engineers deploy the model first and ask "Who pays for this?" later.
+That delay costs $2,000/month in hosting fees while you argue over cost centers.
+You need to define ownership *before* deployment.

 ### 1. Fine-Tuned Model Hosting Fees